Growing Lettuce

 Aphids and cutworms can also make problems as can lettuce root aphids.
 If you have this problem switch to resistant varieties like Avoncrisp or Debbie.

-Mildew can also be a problem in damp weather.
+Mildew can be a problem in damp weather.
 Keep airing glasshouses and polytunnels well to prevent problems with fungal diseases.